seport/SLLA/README.md

     1. To run detached:

          `docker run -d -p 3000:3000 -v <PATH TO THE SLLA FOLDER>:/app:rw chrisdower/slla:latest`

+    If you need help finding the path to your folder and you're using a mac, here is a good tutorial for beginners! 🎉[http://www.ee.surrey.ac.uk/Teaching/Unix/](http://www.ee.surrey.ac.uk/Teaching/Unix/)

+    We are still looking for a good windows tutorial.
 1. The site can be accessed at localhost:3000
 #### Option 2: Setting up locally without Docker
 1. If you don't have Ruby already installed (IE you are not on a mac), install Ruby 2.4